Ashwin-Pulipati/veloria/README.md

 ## 🚀 Usage

 When you first load the game, you will be greeted with a splash screen.
-Clicking the "Start Game" button will open an instruction pop-up with details on the game's objective and controls.
+Clicking the "Start Game" button will open an instruction pop-up with details on the game's objective, characters, and controls.
 Click "Continue" to start the game.

 Use the **W** (Up), **A** (Left), **S** (Down), and **D** (Right) keys or the **Arrow Keys** to move your character around the map and the **Space Key** to attack enemies.
 The main objective is to defeat all the monsters that have invaded the village.

 You can access the **Settings & Info** panel by clicking the **⚙️** button on the top right of the screen.
-This panel provides information on the game's objective, controls, and includes options to toggle the music and sound effects.
+This panel provides information on the game's objective, characters, controls, and includes options to toggle the music and sound effects.

 ## 🤝 Contributing